This guide is for those who are watching the race to spot and support their friends and loved ones. It is not a guide to watching the elite athletes.

 Reserve a great place NOW to have a terrific celebration, and make your runners WEAR THEIR MEDALS proudly.

-I highly recommend these places, all clients who promise to roll out the welcome mat for marathon runners:
+I highly recommend these two places, which roll out the welcome mat for marathon runners:

 Running the NYC Marathon is one of the great experiences in a lifetime.
 The race doesn't end when your runner crosses the finish line.
 After my first race, I woke up at 3 am every night for two weeks, wondering if I had really just done that.
 Be patient, know that this is their time, and let them enjoy it and relive it, and plan to do something equally fabulous yourself.